slinkp/practical-deep-learning-fastai/README.md

 - [ ] TODO: fix the broken images in ch 4.
 Maybe copy/pasting the chapters
       wasn't the best strategy :D ...
-I could possibly make a git subtree and then replace chapters so far with my updates.
+I could possibly make a git subtree and then replace chapters so far with my updates.  (*update: yes, i switched to that approach later*)

 SGD = Stochastic Gradient Descent